idaholab/moose/docs/content/modules/tensor_mechanics/introduction/Stresses.md

 $$
 where G is the isotropic shear modulus, and $\sigma^{trial}_{effective}$ is the scalar von Mises trial stress.

-When more than one radial recompute material is included in the simulation `ComputeReturnMappingStress` will iterate over the change in the calculated stress until the return stress has reached a stable value.
+When more than one stress update material is included in the simulation `ComputeReturnMappingStress` will iterate over the change in the calculated stress until the return stress has reached a stable value.